TimOliver/WebPKit/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/TimOliver/WebPKit/master/LICENSE)
 [![Platform](https://img.shields.io/cocoapods/p/WebPKit.svg?style=flat)](http://cocoadocs.org/docsets/WebPKit)

-`WebPKit` is an open source framework that wraps Google's [WebP library](https://developers.google.com/speed/webp) to provide native-feeling Cocoa APIs for working with WebP image files on all of Apple's platforms.
+`WebPKit` is an open source Swift framework that wraps around Google's [WebP library](https://developers.google.com/speed/webp) to provide a native-feeling Cocoa APIs for working with WebP image files on all of Apple's platforms.

-`WebPKit` allows for easily encoding and decoding WebP files to `UIImage` or `NSImage` objects.
-It also includes advanced features such as decoding WebP images to custom sizes.
+`WebPKit` works by extending certain Cocoa classes to enable decoding WebP image data from disk, or encoding WebP image data from memory.
+It also provides additional functionality such as being able to verify the contents of a WebP file before decoding, as well as using WebP's decoding features to enable custom sizing.

 # Features
 * Read image files in the WebP format.